 Can I give up some of my pension to increase my lump sum?

 You can exchange some of your pension for a bigger tax-free lump sum on retirement.
 You will be able to take up to a maximum of 25% of the capital value of your pension benefits as a tax-free lump sum, providing the total lump sum does not exceed 25 per cent of the lifetime allowance.
-25 per cent of the lifetime allowance in currently £268,275 (£1,073,100 × 25%).
+25 per cent of the lifetime allowance is currently £268,275 (£1,073,100 × 25%).

 If you have previously taken payment of (‘crystallised’) pension benefits, you have already used up some of your lifetime allowance.
 The maximum tax-free cash you can take is the lower of 25 per cent of the capital value of your pension benefits or 25 per cent of your remaining lifetime allowance.